Special Collections Catalogue

 Reflection

-As part of the placement, students will produce a short reflective piece considering their experience of working with archival sources.
+As part of the placement, students produced a short reflective piece considering their experience of working with archival sources.